web2py/pydal/README.md

 >>> db.commit()
 ```

-The complete documentation is available on http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer
+The complete updated documentation is available on [the py4web manual](https://py4web.com/_documentation/static/en/chapter-07.html)

 ## What's in the box?